NHI: Tracking the Bill through Parliament

 Find the August 2019 NHI District Pilot Evaluation Report here

-You can look back at some of the previous parliamentary meetings on the NHI:
+You can look back at some of the previous and recent parliamentary meetings on the NHI:

 25 June 2002: Social Health Insurance Policy Development: briefing